jsbin/learn/public/blog/twdtw-6-syncing-pro-accounts.md

 # TWDTW #6 - Bin files, Dropbox, Pro Accounts

 This week we've been doing mostly internal updates to JS Bin, so not much to see.
-I've been working on updating the way in which we create HTML files from bins and we're gonna start to experiment with two-way syncing with [Dropbox](http://dropbox.com)
+I've been working on updating the way in which we create HTML files from bins and we're going to start experimenting with two-way syncing with [Dropbox](http://dropbox.com)

 ## Bin files